andybyu/nlp-hw/adversarial/README.md

 *Q:* How many total questions do I need to submit?

-*A:* Each person is responsible for writing one pyramidal question (tossup) and one multiple choice question.
-So if you have a group of three, that's three pyramidal questions and three multiple choice questions.
+*A:* Each person is responsible for writing one pyramidal question (tossup) and one multiple choice question.Â  So if you have a group of three, that's three pyramidal questions and three multiple choice questions.Â Â